Tutorial | Windows 7/8/10 System Image Backup and Restore

 ● If you are worried that the computer won't boot due to unexpected problems, you can create a bootable media with AOMEI Backupper, and use it to boot your faulty computer into WinPE and restore it with a system image previously created with the tool.

-● If what you want to backup is not only the operating system but the entire hard drive, you can choose Disk Backup instead.
+● If what you want to backup is not only the OS but the entire hard drive, you can choose Disk Backup instead.

 ● If you want to restore system image to dissimilar hardware, you could upgrade to Pro edition and tick Universal Restore during system restore.